Maximilian Emil Hehl

 Maximilian Emil Hehl (Kassel, September 17, 1861 – São Paulo, August 27, 1916) was a German engineer and architect active in Brazil.

-Son of Johannes Hehl, director of the Kassel Polytechnic College, and Carolin Wolff Hehl, he studied engineering in the University of Hanover.
-In 1888 he migrated to Brazil to work with railway construction in Minas Gerais.
-He moved later to São Paulo where he, in 1898, became professor at the University of São Paulo Polytechnic School.
+Hehl was the son of Johannes Hehl, director of the Kassel Polytechnic College, and Carolin Wolff Hehl.
+He studied engineering at the University of Hanover, and in 1888, he migrated to Brazil to work on railway construction in Minas Gerais.
+He later moved to São Paulo he became professor at the University of São Paulo Polytechnic School in 1898.

-His major work was the project of the São Paulo Cathedral in neo-Gothic style, which he died before the conclusion of.
+His major work is the São Paulo Cathedral, which was executed in neo-Gothic style; he died before its completion.
 He also designed Santos Cathedral and the Consolação Church (São Paulo).